-From January 1, 2019 through December 31, 2019, the Board of Directors met or acted without a formal meeting pursuant to unanimous written consent at least six times.
+From January 1, 2020 through December 31, 2020, the Board of Directors met or acted without a formal meeting pursuant to unanimous written consent at least 5 times.
 All directors attended at least 75% of all board meetings.
+From January 1, 2020 through December 31, 2020, the Audit Committee, the Compensation Committee and Nominating and Corporate Governance Committee met or acted without a formal meeting pursuant to unanimous written consent at least four, twice and one times, respectively

 We do not have a formal written policy with respect to board members' attendance at annual stockholder meetings, although we do encourage each of them to attend.
-All of the directors then serving and nominated for re-election attended our last Annual Stockholder Meeting held on October 31, 2018.
+All of the directors then serving and nominated for re-election attended our last Annual Stockholder Meeting held on August 18, 2020.